Double Declining Depreciation Method

-The double-declining depreciation method is an accelerated depreciation method where the depreciation expense decreases with the age of the asset.
-The depreciation charge under the double declining depreciation method is calculated by applying the higher depreciation rate to the asset book value at the start of the period.
+The double-declining depreciation is an accelerated depreciation method where the depreciation expense amount decreases with the age of the asset.
+The depreciation charge under this method is calculated by applying the higher depreciation rate to the asset book value at the start of the period.

 This method is also known as the 200% declining balance method of depreciation.
 Here, double means 200% of the straight-line depreciation rate.

-Determine the double-declining balance rate by multiplying the straight-line depreciation rate by 2 (i.e., 2 * Step 1).
+Calculate the double-declining balance rate by multiplying the straight-line depreciation rate by 2 (i.e., 2 * Step 1).

-Apply the derived rate (step2) to the book value of the asset at the start of each period
+Apply the rate (Step 2) to the opening book value of the asset at the start of each period

 Repeat until the asset depreciates completely.

-And you can also refer to Double Declining Depreciation Calculator
+And, you can also refer to our Double Declining Depreciation Calculator for a quick calculation.

 Reduces Tax Obligation

 In the initial years, the depreciation charge is higher than in the later years. so, by adopting this method, the business can save tax by lowering its tax liability.